gromacs/gromacs/docs/doxygen/lib/awh.md

 The bias is coupled to the system by a bias potential: either in the form of an harmonic ("umbrella") potential Monte-Carlo (MC) "jumping" around the current coordinate value, or as a smooth convolution of the umbrellas.

-The AWH module is organizes as follows:
+The AWH module is organized as follows:
 The Awh class is the interface between the outside and inside of the module.
 The Awh class contains one or more BiasCoupledToSystem objects.
-The BiasCoupledToSystem class takes care of the reaction coordinate input and force output for the single Bias object it containts.
+The BiasCoupledToSystem class takes care of the reaction coordinate input and force output for the single Bias object it contains.
 The Bias class is a container and wrapper for a object BiasState + helpers.
 All computation takes place in the BiasState object and its sub-classes.
 The Bias class also contains a BiasWriter object that takes care of i/o.